 Carleton University Tuition Waiver

-Article 13.05 of the Collective Agreement between Carleton University and PSAC 77000 provides for a Tuition Waiver for postdoctoral fellows employed Carleton University for up to 0.5 credit courses at Carleton University per academic year.
-The academic year begins on September 1st of one calendar year and ends on August 31st of the following calendar year and is divided into three terms: Fall term (September–December), Winter term (January–April) and Summer term (May–August).
-The Tuition Waiver may be applied to courses at either the graduate or undergraduate level.
+Article 13.05 of the Collective Agreement between Carleton University and PSAC Local 77000 provides for a tuition waiver for postdoctoral fellows employed at Carleton University for up to 0.5 credit courses at Carleton University per academic year.
+The academic year begins on September 1 of one calendar year and ends on August 31 of the following calendar year and is divided into three terms: Fall term (September–December), Winter term (January–April), and Summer term (May–August).
+The tuition waiver may be applied to courses at either graduate or undergraduate level.

-1) Choose a course you want to enroll in.
+1) Choose a course you’d like to enroll in.

-2) If you do not currently hold any kind of student status (most Postdoctoral Fellows do not have a student status, either full-time or part-time) then please contact by email the Registrar’s Office in order to (a) request for a “Special Student” status and (b) indicate them the course in which you wish to register in.
+2) If you do not currently hold any kind of student status (most Postdoctoral Fellows do not have a student status, either full-time or part-time), then please contact the Registrar’s Office by email in order to (a) request a “Special Student” status and (b) inform them about the course which you wish to register for.
 Their contact information is listed at https://carleton.ca/registrar/contact-us/ Note: There is a fee associated with this request.

-3) After the Registrar’s Office approves your “Special Student” status, they will send you instructions on how to register in the course on Carleton Central.
+3) After the Registrar’s Office approves your “Special Student” status, they will send you instructions on how to register for the course on Carleton Central.

-4) Once you have registered in the course, check the amount due to be paid on Carleton Central.
+4) Once you have registered for the course, check the amount due to be paid on Carleton Central.
 The tuition waiver ONLY covers the fee for a 0.5 credit course.
-You will incur other related university dues listed in your account balance that you will have to pay out of your pocket.
+You will have to pay other related dues listed in your account balance out of pocket.

 6) Bring the paper form to the Registrar’s Office at 300 Tory Building (open Monday to Friday from 8:30 a.m. to 4:30 p.m.) in order to obtain verification signature (section D) .